D'Hanis, Texas: Education

 The D'Hanis Independent School District maintains a K-12 school located near Highway 90.
 The current school has been renovated and expanded many times; the most recent additions were completed in the fall of 2009.
-The current secondary school principal is Kurt Shoemaker and the district superintendent is Gary Patterson.
-The elementary principal is Marinda Santos.
+The current secondary school principal is Joshua King and the district superintendent is Brian Thompson.
+The elementary principal is Lauren Busse.
 Its mascots are (middle school) Colts and (high school) Cowboys and Cowgirls.
 Basketball, football, baseball, golf, track and tennis are varsity sports there.

+Demographics

+D'Hani first appeared as a census designated place in the 2010 U.S. census.

+2020 census

+At the 2020 United States census, 785 people resided within the D'Hanis CDP.
+The portion of the population under the age of 5 was 2.7%, whereas the population over the age of 65 was 22.5%, with a median age of 45.2.
+The median household income is $53,125 per year.
+11.0% of the population holds a bachelor's degree or higher, and 35.5% of the population has at least a high school diploma or equivalent degree.
+Married-couple families make up 48.6% of households.
+The racial makeup was 76.8% White, 0.4% Black, 0.6% American Indian or Alaskan Native, 0.3% Asian, 7.5% other or unspecified, and 14.4% of two or more races.
+41.8% of the population was Hispanic or Latino (of any race).

 Tourism

 The few remaining walls of St. Dominic's Church and Cemetery, now part of the ghost town of Old D'Hanis, are situated south of Highway 90.
 The ruins of Fort Lincoln, another historical attraction, can be found north of town along FM 1796.